2018 Citizens for Space Exploration Congressional Visits Report

 - State-specific document with NASA funds spent in that state

-Key Messages included continuity for NASA human space exploration programs, funding of the missions set forth in the 2017 NASA Authorization Act, and NASA’s role in supporting American leadership, education, innovation, health care, and quality of life for less than half of one percent of the budget.
-Talking points also included concern about challenges to U.S. leadership in space, and the importance of restoring U.S. space launch capabilities to support human space flight.
+Key Messages included continuity for NASA human space exploration programs, funding of the missions set forth in the 2017 NASA Authorization Act, and NASA’s role in supporting American leadership, education, innovation, health care, and quality of life for half of one percent of the budget.
+Talking points also included concern about challenges to U.S. leadership in space, support for the continued utilization of ISS beyond 2024 and the importance of restoring U.S. space launch capabilities to support human space flight.

 - A healthy space program is important to inspire students and get them into STEM careers.